-- 5 Objectives these were reviewed and revised during the development of ICANN Strategic Plan for fiscal years 2016-2020, which was adopted by the Board in October 2014. - 16 Goals owned at the Global Leader (direct report to the CEO) level, the 16 goals also have defined Key Success Factors (KSFs) to help clarify what constitutes progress toward accomplishment of a given goal. - 58 Portfolios within each goal is a set of Portfolios a means of organizing ICANN's work into groupings of projects.
-Portfolios also have defined KSFs and we actively measure KPIs on a regular basis - More than 300 Projects As an operational level mechanism, projects evolve continuously to reflect ongoing work.
+- 5 Objectives these were reviewed and revised during the development of ICANN Strategic Plan for fiscal years 2016-2020, which was adopted by the Board in October 2014. - 16 Goals owned at the Global Leader (direct report to the CEO) level, the 16 goals also have defined Key Success Factors to help clarify what constitutes progress toward accomplishment of a given goal. - 58 Portfolios within each goal is a set of Portfolios a means of organizing ICANN's work into groupings of projects.
+Portfolios also have defined Key Success Factors (KSFs) and we actively measure Key Performance Indicators (KPIs) on a regular basis - More than 300 Projects As an operational level mechanism, projects evolve continuously to reflect ongoing work.
 Budgeting of expenses is done at the Project level.
-The FY16 ICANN Operating Plan & Budget includes all currently planned projects for FY16, each project appearing within its related Portfolio, Goal and Objective.
+The FY16 ICANN Operating Plan & Budget includes all projects planned for FY16, each project appearing within its related Portfolio, Goal and Objective.
 Each project's associated budget can be found in the Appendix (section 5.1).
 Please note, the budgeted amounts in this document are inclusive of capital expenditures and initiatives.